sigcsets/sigcse2022/pages/attendees_index.md

 * Workshops: March 2,5
 * Technical Symposium: March 2-5
 * Virtual Platform Opens: TBD

+The SIGCSE TS 2022 organizing committee is excited  to offer options for participants to attend remotely or travel to Providence and attend the conference in person.
+We hope to have an exciting and engaging experience for all participants, and really hope to see many of you in person.
+Recognizing that we need information to make decisions about travel and gathering, we will keep this site updated with information as it is available.
+Our registration system will allow you to switch your registration automatically, but keep in mind the discount dates.
+The cost for your new registration will be based on the date you change it, not the date when you first registered for it.

 In Person Registration
 {% for rate_category in site.data.registration.rates %}